Guardians vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers hit the field on Friday at Progressive Field against Shane Bieber, who is projected to start for the Cleveland Guardians.
-First pitch is at 7:10 PM ET for the first game of a three-game series.
+The Cleveland Guardians and Milwaukee Brewers play on Saturday at 4:10 PM ET.
+Jose Ramirez and Christian Yelich have been on a tear in recent games for their respective clubs.

-The favored Guardians have -150 moneyline odds against the underdog Brewers, who are listed at +125.
-The over/under is 8 runs for the matchup (with -105 odds to go over and -115 odds on the under).
+The favored Guardians have -125 moneyline odds against the underdog Brewers, who are listed at +105.
+The total is 8 runs for the contest.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.